AzureAD/microsoft-authentication-library-for-js/samples/node-token-validation-samples/response-sample/readme.md

 ##### In the Azure Portal

 1. [Register an application in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) or use an existing application.
-1. Create a custom scope in the `Expose an API` blade.
-Make note of the tenant id, client id, and custom scope.
+1. [Optional] Create a custom scope in the `Expose an API` blade.
+1. Make note of the tenant id, client id, and custom scope.

 ##### In the sample